Alluxio/alluxio/docs/en/Configuring-Alluxio-with-GCS.md

 # GCS Access Control

+If Alluxio security is enabled, Alluxio enforces the access control inherited from underlying object storage.

 The GCS credentials specified in Alluxio config represents a GCS user.
 GCS service backend checks the user permission to the bucket and the object for access control.
 If the given GCS user does not have the right access permission to the specified bucket, a permission denied error will be thrown.
 When Alluxio security is enabled, Alluxio loads the bucket ACL to Alluxio permission on the first time when the metadata is loaded to Alluxio namespace.